Esenkay/Powershell-Install-MSI-Silently-/README.md

 ## Install failure

 Could do logging into `$env:TEMP` for each install and check installed files.
+How to maintain error report at scale?

 ## Parameters

-Could option for parameters into function, so without violation one liners.
+Could option for parameters into function, so without violation of `one liner`.
 Could do configuration per subset of users, not in main file.
+How to maintain parameters same named at scale?

 ## Wrappers

 APPX, MSIX and Windows Capabilities are already easy to install via PowerShell.
 So still can provide these wrapped here for unified look and feel.
 And these do work from PowerShell, but fail from `pwsh` (Powershell core), so may try to wrap into something working from `pwsh`.
+So `pwsh` could callback `powershell` when needed.

 # List application and version

 Access git and list folders with version.
 Automate list generation on each push.

+# Other issues
+Dependencies?
+Adding items to PATH with no PATH bloat?